asaf-b/mansur-docs/docs/faq/FAQ.md

 <br>

 #### I'm a freelance rigging artist using Mansur-Rig. do my clients require Mansur-Rig?
 > Yes.
 > Mansur-Rig is based on a dedicated custom C++ node library, that is the heart of it's operation.
 > In order for the Rigs created using Mansur-Rig to run, this solver-library is required.
 Without it, it won't function.
 > Moreover, Mansur-Rig's solvers will only function in case Mansur-Rig is activated using a valid license.
 > So, your clients will require the installation of Mansur-Rig, as well as a valid license to activate it within Maya for them to be able to use the rig you created using Mansur-Rig.
 > With that said, in case your clients only need to animate using the rig (not build it), they will only require the lower tier *Silver* license.
->
+> <br>
 > It is also important to note that in case your clients only need to use Mansur-Rig's extracted skeleton for a game-engine for example- they do not require Mansur-Rig at all.
 > Mansur-Rig is only required to build/use puppets within Maya.
 Once the sekeleton/animated-skeleton is extracted, Mansur-Rig is no longer required.

 <a href="#top">↑ Back to top ↑</a>